NANDAKUMART/HttpMultiRequestRouter/README.md

 </pre>

 <b>Want to see some working examples?</b></br>
 Ahhhh, Sure.
-Everything is in the "Http Documentation" word file, since unable to share the screen shot over here....
+Everything is in the <b>"Http Documentation.docx"</b> word file, since unable to share the screen shot over here....

  <b>What to expect over here further?</b></br>
  Trying to work on Message inspector.
 Hope I will update soon here with some more POCs.